 Once operational, the Project would not generate more noise than existing noise currently generated by the existing campus gymnasium (See Table Noise-2 for ambient noise levels at existing gymnasium).
-The Project would not change or expand any uses of the gym compared to existing use types.
+The Project would not change or expand any uses of the gym compared to existing use types and levels (approximately 1,000 capacity for basketball games, reached 3-5 times/year).
 The Project would not result in an increase in student enrollment or staffing.
 Final project design and development review would comply with the City's noise limits and operational requirements for mechanical equipment in §25.31.080 of the City's Municipal Code and would implement design features for mechanical equipment to not exceed the City's noise limits.
 Final design of the HVAC equipment would need to meet the most conservative threshold, which is the maximum nighttime (10:00 p.m.-7:00 a.m.) outdoor noise level of 50 dBA as measured at the adjacent receiving properties.
 Due to the distance to the nearest off-site receptors, and existing noise measurements, operational noise from stationary equipment would be well below the nighttime standard of 50 dBA at adjacent receiving properties.
 Therefore, operational noise would be a less-than-significant impact.